Ornithopter models EV1 to EV4

 The first flying electric bird

-The inner (arm) portion of the wing was actively pitched and twisted.
-The outer (hand) portion of the wing twisted aeroelasticly.
+The inner arm wing was actively pitched and twisted.
+The outer hand wing additionally should also be aeroelastic twisted.

 Open fuselage and wing attachment